maxiparis/cs260-gatekeeper/doc/notes.md

 - **`flex-md-row`**: Once the screen reaches the **medium breakpoint** (`768px` and above), the layout will switch to a row (horizontal arrangement).

 ### Using Other Breakpoints:
 You can change the flex direction at different breakpoints depending on the size of the screen.
-Here are the available breakpoints for `flex-*` classes:
+Here are the available breakpoints for `flex-*` classNamees:

 - **`flex-sm-*`**: Applies on small screens (≥576px).
 - **`flex-md-*`**: Applies on medium screens (≥768px).